Peel Estuary and Mandurah - Observations

 It was sitting quietly beside a path and a man was already sitting on the path when I arrived.
 I wonder if he had attracted the bandicoot by feeding it?

-I have since seen a couple more bandicoots in the Novara Beach Reserve.
+I have since seen several more bandicoots in the Novara Beach Reserve.
 They seem most likely to be seen at dusk, dawn or night time.
 Generally, but not always, they are inclined to run into cover quickly after seeing a human.

 Kangaroos